 • Articles 217 and 218 of the Treaty on the Functioning of the European Union (TFEU);

-• Regulation (EU) 2021/947 establishing the Neighbourhood, Development and International Cooperation Instrument – Global Europe.
+• regulation (EU) 2021/947 establishing the Neighbourhood, Development and International Cooperation Instrument – Global Europe.

-The ACP-EU Partnership Agreements
+The ACP-EU partnership

-Relations between the EU and sub-Saharan Africa have been underpinned in particular by the Cotonou Agreement, which set out the basis for relations between the EU and the 79 countries forming the OACPS.
+Over the past two decades, relations between the EU and sub-Saharan Africa were underpinned in particular by the Cotonou Agreement, which had set out the basis for relations between the EU and 78 countries forming the Organisation of African, Caribbean and Pacific States (OACPS).

-The negotiations on the post-Cotonou agreement between the EU and the OACPS were concluded in December 2020, but signature of the new agreement only took place in November 2023, due to internal EU disagreements on the nature of the new agreement and reservations from two EU Member States.
-The new Partnership Agreement sets out strategic priority areas for cooperation, including human rights, democracy and governance; peace and security; human and social development; environmental sustainability and climate change; inclusive sustainable economic growth and development; and migration and mobility.
-The new agreement, often referred to as the ‘post-Cotonou agreement’, also stresses the relevance of cooperation in international forums, and of the UN 2030 Agenda for Sustainable Development and the Sustainable Development Goals.
+The negotiations on the ‘post-Cotonou agreement’ between the EU and the OACPS were concluded in December 2020, but signature of the new agreement only took place in November 2023, due to internal EU disagreements on the nature of the new agreement and reservations from two EU Member States.

-The initial Joint Africa-EU strategy was adopted by European and African leaders at the second EU-Africa summit (in Lisbon in 2007) and defined the political vision for the Africa-EU partnership.
+The initial joint Africa-EU strategy was adopted by European and African leaders at the second EU-Africa summit in Lisbon in 2007 and defined the political vision for the Africa-EU partnership.
 Its goals are:

 • To move beyond donor-recipient cooperation, opening Africa-EU relations to issues of joint political concern;